chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 The only two open ports shown are **22** and **80**.
 SSH usually is not that interesting, so let's begin with http.

 ## HTTP - Port 80
-Going to https://10.10.10.171 we the default apache2 page is shown.
+Going to https://10.10.10.171 the default apache2 page is shown.
 To further enumerate the website, we'll start a gobuster.

 ```console
 root@silence:~# gobuster dir -u http://10.10.10.171 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt